gszep/gszep.github.io/projects/brutalism-and-pencil-shaders.md

   - C#
 ---

-### Walking through a penicl drawing of a brutalist building
+### Walking through a pencil drawing of a brutalist building

 I would like to create a walking simulation of what it would be like to explore a pencil drawing of a brutalist building.
 Below is an example of the style I am aiming for.